 Statewide: Governor Henry McMaster issued an executive order prohibiting local governments and school districts from requiring masks.
-The new order encourages South Carolinians who have not been fully vaccinated to wear masks in public settings but says mandates are no longer necessary or appropriate to address and mitigate the existing public health threats.
+The new order encourages South Carolinians who

 State has prohibited proof-of-vaccination requirements through executive order or legislation.

 State has legislation or executive action in place to prevent local governments and school districts from requiring masks.